-Students who apply for co-operative education prior to declaring their major subject must commit to a degree program that includes a co-op option.
-Academic programs with a co-op option: biology, business administration, computer science, human nutrition and information systems.
+Students who apply for the Co-operative Education Program prior to declaring their major subject must commit to a degree program that includes a co-op option.
+Academic programs with a co-op option: biology, business administration, computer science, human nutrition, information systems and mathematics.
 Students' degree programs and registration will be monitored and academic averages will be assessed annually to determine eligibility to continue in the program.

-Students must be registered in a full course load to be considered for, and to remain in, the Co-operative Education Program.
+Students must be registered in a minimum of 12 credits per term in the full academic year to be considered for, and to remain in, the Co-operative Education Program

 Students are permitted to commence professional development seminars in their second year of study.
-Students will be permitted to commence the work term component of the program after completion of their second year of study, subject to meeting pre-requisite requirements.
+Students will be permitted to commence the work term component of the program after completion of their second year of study, subject to meeting prerequisite requirements.
 After completing the work terms, students must return to full time studies at StFX for minimum of one term.